 Simulink® supports these types of conditional subsystems:

-Enabled and Triggered Subsystem — Executes once at the time step when a trigger event occurs and the enable control signal has a positive value.
-See Enabled and Triggered Subsystems.
+Enabled and Triggered Subsystem — Executes at the time step when the enable control signal has a positive value and the trigger control signal rises or falls to zero.
+See Using Enabled and Triggered Subsystems.